Chubek/PuertoRECO/README.md

 9. Send requests.
 10. If you run into any problems contact either me (`Chubak#7400`), Szymon, or Felix.
 11. You may need to install dlib.

+You can use [this file](https://drive.google.com/uc?id=1W9nSCmkPNr41MeDErwJuY_0rMKabsuak) to test.
+This file is also used in unit tests.

 ### Environment Variables
 In order for this application to run, it requires a long list of environment variables.
 This file is validated, and if a key doesn't exist in it, or doesn't match the desired pattern, the endpoint will return `system_errors`.
 This key maps to two sub-keys, `not_in_env` which lists all the keys that are not in `.env` file, and `env_errs`, which contains all the errors generated from not matching the `.env` file.